Glycolysis: Overview

 Charges are balanced by the difference between ADP and ATP.
 In the cellular environment, all three hydroxyl groups of ADP dissociate into −O− and H+, giving ADP3−, and this ion tends to exist in an ionic bond with Mg2+, giving ADPMg−.
 ATP behaves identically except that it has four hydroxyl groups, giving ATPMg2−.
 When these differences along with the true charges on the two phosphate groups are considered together, the net charges of −4 on each side are balanced.

-For simple fermentations, the metabolism of one molecule of glucose to two molecules of pyruvate has a net yield of two molecules of ATP.
-Most cells will then carry out further reactions to "repay" the used NAD+ and produce a final product of ethanol or lactic acid.
-Many bacteria use inorganic compounds as hydrogen acceptors to regenerate the NAD+.

-Cells performing aerobic respiration synthesize much more ATP, but not as part of glycolysis.
-These further aerobic reactions use pyruvate, and NADH + H+ from glycolysis.
-Eukaryotic aerobic respiration produces approximately 34 additional molecules of ATP for each glucose molecule, however most of these are produced by a mechanism vastly different from the substrate-level phosphorylation in glycolysis.

-The lower-energy production, per glucose, of anaerobic respiration relative to aerobic respiration, results in greater flux through the pathway under hypoxic (low-oxygen) conditions, unless alternative sources of anaerobically oxidizable substrates, such as fatty acids, are found.